Unisami/Autonomous-Social-Media-Curator-Open-Source/README.md

 # Autonomous Social Media Content Curator

 An AI-powered system for autonomous social media content curation and posting using CrewAI.
+All made for hobby and practice, any improvements will be appriciated!

 ## Current Implementation Status